Al-Jaish SC Syria (men's basketball): History

-group stage, Al Jaish first lost to Kuwait SC 85-89, Fastlink SC 78-94 and Al-Rayyan 54-79.
-The victory over Sharjah 75-63 was enough to advance to the quarterfinals.
-The team led by Tony Rutland and John Carter lost to the Saba Battery 65-76 in the quarterfinals and in the match for 5th place with San Miguel 57-73.
-In the match for the final 7th place, Al Jaish defeated Tobol Kostanay 77-71.
+group stage, Al Jaish first lost to Kuwait SC 85–89, Fastlink SC 78–94 and Al-Rayyan 54–79.
+The victory over Sharjah 75–63 was enough to advance to the quarterfinals.
+The team led by Tony Rutland and John Carter lost to the Saba Battery 65–76 in the quarterfinals and in the match for 5th place with San Miguel 57–73.
+In the match for the final 7th place, Al Jaish defeated Tobol Kostanay 77–71.

 In the 2006 season, they participated in the WABA League, in which they advanced to the quarterfinals, where they lost to Saba Battery.
-In the same 2006 season, they also participated in the Dubai Cup, where they were eliminated in the quarterfinals after losing to the Riyadi SC 83-94.
+In the same 2006 season, they also participated in the Dubai Cup, where they were eliminated in the quarterfinals after losing to the Riyadi SC 83–94.

 After the 2007 season, when they finished third in the SBL, they reached the final group in the 2008 season, where they were defeated by Al-Jalaa.
 In the 2009 season, after winning over the city rival Wahda, they reached the SBL final, where Al-Jalaa defeated them in all three matches.
-In the same season, he also presented himself at the Dubai International Championship, where he was eliminated by Riyadi SC 85-77 as in the previous participation.
-They also won the Damascus Championship after defeating Al-Wahda 96-91.
+In the same season, he also presented himself at the Dubai International Championship, where he was eliminated by Riyadi SC 85–77 as in the previous participation.
+They also won the Damascus Championship after defeating Al-Wahda 96–91.

 In the 2010 season, under the leadership of coach Imad Othman and with players such as Christien Charles, Abdullah Hakam or Nour al Saman, they advanced to the playoffs, where they gradually defeated Talyia, the main rival Al-Wahda, and reached the SBL finals.
-In the first match of the final series, they lost to Al-Jalaa 96-104, but after winning the second (77-74) and third match (92-88), they became the SBL champions.
+In the first match of the final series, they lost to Al-Jalaa 96–104, but after winning the second (77–74) and third match (92–88), they became the SBL champions.

 In the 2011 season, they advanced to the playoffs from second place in the group stage.
 In it, they defeated Al-Ittihad (2:1) and Al-Wahda (2:0) and advanced to the finals, where they were defeated by Jalaa.
-They also participated in the 2011 WABA Cup, where they finished second in the group stage, but lost to the Al-Ryiadi 87-94 and 63-84 in the quarterfinals.
+They also participated in the 2011 WABA Cup, where they finished second in the group stage, but lost to the Al-Ryiadi 87–94 and 63–84 in the quarterfinals.

-In the SBL semifinal in the 2012 season, Al-Jaish was eliminated thanks to Jalaa after losing 73-83 and 69-81 and took 3rd place.
-The team returned the loss to the Jalaa club in the Syrian Cup final, where they defeated it 78-71.
+In the SBL semi-final in the 2012 season, Al-Jaish was eliminated thanks to Jalaa after losing 73–83 and 69–81 and took 3rd place.
+The team returned the loss to the Jalaa club in the Syrian Cup final, where they defeated it 78–71.

 In the 2013 season, the league was canceled due to the war in the country, so the club only participated in the WABA Cup.
 In the group stage of the WABA Cup, the club unfortunately lost to all opponents, including Champville SC, and finished in seventh place.